3 Tips for Finding Flow in Personal Leadership

 Make Work as Play

 When you take a leadership role in choosing to have a great experience; you can dramatically change your experience of work to the point where it can feel like play.
 The subtle shift to make – is to be less in love with what you do but rather how you do it.
-It’s in the the mastery of activities that will bring you the greater capacity to see things as play.
+It’s in the mastery of activities that will bring you the greater capacity to see things as play.

-The spirit of play and the energy of play can be brought in to any work situation.
-Some types of play will suit different situations but the over all idea is whether it is inviting some others to play with you or perhaps setting a productivity challenge for yourself : the more you work in the spirit of play; the more likely you are get into the flow zone.
-Its not about being childish or silly.
-It’s about bringing in energies of curiosity, willingness, love and enjoyment and applying it to your work.
+You can translate the spirit of play and the energy of play into any work situation.
+Some types of play will suit different situations.
+Whether it is inviting some others to play with you or just setting a productivity challenge for yourself; the more you work in the spirit of play, the more likely you are to get into the flow of things.

 Pursue Mastery

 The key to flow with skills – is to have the level of your skill in line with the challenge of those skills.
 When your skills are matched to the challenge of the task or job – the likelihood of you experiencing flow increases.
-When your level of mastery is greater than the task or the job , the task can be not very exciting to do.
+When your level of mastery is greater than the task or the job, the task can be not very exciting to do.
 When your skill level is far, far below the challenge – things can seem overwhelming – and you might even fear the task.
 So, the key to being in the flow zone is to find that place where there is a resonance and just right balance between the challenge and your skills.

 It is possible to be in the flow zone.
 As you increase your skills – also increase your level of challenge.